-ACHIEVE EXTRAORDINARY DETECTION WITH THE X-TERRA ELITE AND X-TERRA ELITE EXPEDITION PACK FROM MINELAB
+Achieve Extraordinary Detection With the X-TERRA ELITE and X-TERRA ELITE Expedition Pack From Minelab

 ABOUT MINELAB:

 Minelab is an Australian, multi-award-winning business that has successfully scaled world markets to command global leadership in its key areas of operation.
-Based in Mawson Lakes, South Australia, with regional offices in Cork, Ireland, Dubai, UAE, Chicago, U.S.A., and Italy, Brazil, the company specializes in advanced electronic technologies.
+Based in Mawson Lakes, South Australia, with regional offices in Cork, Ireland; Dubai, UAE; Monterrey, Mexico; Itajai, Brazil; and Chicago, U.S.A., the company specializes in advanced electronic technologies.
 Since its origins in 1985, Minelab has been the world leader in providing metal-detecting technologies for gold prospecting, treasure hunting and landmine clearance.
-With a team of over 75 engineers, Minelab’s metal detection technology has been hailed as the best in the world and offers a range of products for beginners and experienced detectorists.
-Magnetic minerals, iron-rich soil, deep water, and sand are no match for Minelab products, making them adaptable to any environment.
+Through devotion to research and development and innovative design, Minelab is today the major world manufacturer of handheld metal detector products.
+Over the past 30 years, Minelab has introduced more innovative and practical technology than any of its competitors and has taken the metal detecting industry to new levels of excellence.
+Minelab is a Codan Limited company (ASX: “CDA”).